 The Organization of Virginia Homeschoolers supports homeschool access to public school programs and services and since 1997 has worked to increase access at the state and local level.
 We have attempted numerous times to work with VHSL and other public school organizations to develop voluntary agreements to support the inclusion of qualified homeschooled students in VHSL programs.
 VaHomeschoolers is the only statewide homeschooling organization that has consistently lobbied in favor of sports access legislation (“Tebow Bills”) in the Virginia General Assembly.

-Del.
-Rob Bell (R-Charlottesville) has once again put forth a bill to allow homeschooled students the opportunity to participate in sports and other competitive interscholastic activities (such as debate) at their local public high schools.
-The bill number for 2017 is HB1578.
-The intent of this bill is to prohibit Virginia school divisions from being members of the Virginia High School League unless the league modifies its eligibility rules to include homeschooled students, subject to a number of rules and requirements.
+For the past several years, Del.
+Rob Bell (R-Charlottesville) has been the primary patron of bills to allow homeschooled students the opportunity to participate in sports and other competitive interscholastic activities (such as debate) at their local public high schools.
+The intent of such bills is to prohibit Virginia school divisions from being members of the Virginia High School League unless the league modifies its eligibility rules to include homeschooled students, subject to a number of rules and requirements.
 Homeschoolers would only be eligible to try out at the public high school assigned to their residence, and would have to have homeschooled for two full, consecutive academic years in compliance with the home instruction statute.
-The bill also includes other eligibility restrictions for homeschoolers, in line with many of the requirements for public school students.
+The bills also include other eligibility restrictions for homeschoolers, in line with many of the requirements for public school students.
 This legislation allows public school systems to decide the question of homeschool eligibility at the local level, since it states that homeschool eligibility “shall be subject to all policies governing such participation that the local school board may establish.”

 Facts about Sports Access